DavidFirth/alt3/docs/_posts/2018-03-06-epl-relegation-battle.md

 As the end of the season gets very near, the schedule-strength imbalances will all steadily vanish, of course: in the end, every team will have played all others twice, once at home and once away.
-The _alt-3_ method will therefore agree perfectly with the official league table at the end of the season.
+The _alt-3_ method will therefore agree perfectly with the official league table by the end of the season.
 Until then, though, the *alt-3* table continues to provide a more informative view of where each team stands.